Homes of persons protect them from cold, heat, rain, and attack of enemies. The basic need for a person is shelter, and we name it home.

 - Orphanage – This is a house for children whose parents are dead.

-- Palace– This is a large house mostly of kings, official home of an archbishop,
+- Palace– This is a large house mostly of kings- the official home of an archbishop, sovereign.

-- Wigwam – This is a type of tent.
-It was used by North American Indians.
-It is having
+- Wigwam – This is a type of tent with a domed or conical roof made by fastening bark, hides, animal skins, or mats over a framework of poles.
+This was used traditionally by North American Indians.

 - Vicarage– house of a vicar.